Belashuru

 The film was released on 20 May 2022 after the deaths of its lead actors, Soumitra Chatterjee (died on 15 November 2020) & Swatilekha Sengupta (died on 16 June 2021) due to COVID-19 pandemic in India.
+Grossing over ₹4.38 crore, it became a box-office success and emerged as one of the highest grossing Bengali films of 2022.

 Plot

 The story takes place 5 years after the events of Belaseshe.
 Arati has been diagnosed with Alzheimer's disease.
 She fails to recognise her husband Biswanath, and has forgotten everything about her marital life except her 3 daughters - Malasree, Kaberi and Piu, and her son Barin.
 She recognises Bijon (Malasree's husband) and Sharmistha (Barin's wife), and remembers the existence of Jyotirmay (Kaberi's husband) and Palash (Piu's husband), but is unable to recognise them.
 Because of Arati's decreased tolerance to noise, Biswanath moves her from Kolkata to Santiniketan.
 In spite of his own advanced age, Biswanath single-handedly takes care of Arati, refusing to hand over her responsibility to their children or to any nurse.
 Biswanath states that he wants to take care of Arati alone without anyone's help as penitence for his inability to devote time for her during their married life.
 In spite of his efforts, Arati is completely unable to recognise Biswanath as her husband (who, she believes, has abandoned her), and regards him with contempt for violating her privacy.
 She often sneaks out of the house & roams around the village in her quest to return to her native village in Faridpur and meet her childhood friend Atindra.
 In an attempt to help Arati regain her memory, Biswanath decides to take Arati to her native village.
 They are accompanied by Malasree, Bijon, Piu, Palash, and Jyotirmay.
 At Faridpur, they meet Atindra and try to reconnect Arati with her childhood memories.
 Arati becomes visibly happier and starts to recall the day of her marriage.
 She recalls her husband's name, but still fails to recognise him.
 In a last attempt to help Arati recollect her memories about Biswanath, her family recreates the day of her marriage, complete with all the necessary customs, which she gladly recognises.
 Although Arati's contempt for Biswanath had gone after the re-enactment of her marriage, she is still unable to recognise him as her husband.
 Biswanath finally gives up all hopes of Arati ever recognising him as her husband, but continues to take care of her.